n-peugnet/image-map-creator/README.md

 There are multiple ways to get image-map-creator:

-- Download the bundle from [the latest release](https://github.com/n-peugnet/image-map-creator/releases/latest).
+- Download the bundles from [the latest release](https://github.com/n-peugnet/image-map-creator/releases/latest).
-- Compile the bundle from sources (see [development informations](#development)).
+- Compile the bundles from sources (see [development informations](#development)).
 - Get the package from npm:
   ```
   npm install image-map-creator